Free fermions with dephasing and boundary driving: Bethe Ansatz results: Bethe Ansatz treatment of the Liouvillian

 Importantly, the minus sign in the second term in~\eqref{eq:eps} depends on the choice of the ansatz~\eqref{eq:ansatz}.
 By redefining $k_2\to k_2+\pi$ in the terms that contain the sign factor $(-1)^{x_1+x_2}$ in~\eqref{eq:ansatz}, one obtains that $\varepsilon=2i\cos(k_1)+2i\cos(k_2)-\gamma$, which is symmetric under exchange $k_1\leftrightarrow k_2$ (see, for instance, Ref.~\cite{medvedyeva2016exact}).
 Notice that one has to change $k_2\to k_2+\pi$ also in the Bethe equations (see section~\ref{sec:bethe-equation}).
 After these redefinitions, the new Bethe equations become the same as the Bethe equations for the Hubbard chain with imaginary boundary magnetic fields (see Appendix~\ref{app:hubb}).
 This happens despite the fact that the full Liouvillian contains a boundary pair production term (see Appendix~\ref{app:mapping}).

 Let us now determine the coefficients $A_{12}$ and $A_{21}$ in~\eqref{eq:ansatz}.
 It is convenient to to treat the cases $\sigma=1$ and $\sigma=-1$ separately.
 Let us start with the case with $\sigma=1$ in~\eqref{eq:ansatz}.
 As it will be clear in section~\ref{sec:deph-ind}, for $\sigma=-1$ the ansatz~\eqref{eq:ansatz} does not depend on $\gamma$, and the eigenstates of ${\mathcal L}^{\scriptscriptstyle (2)}$ are the same as those of the chain with boundary losses and no bulk dephasing.
-Let us now impose the ``contact'' condition obtained by fixing $x_1=x_2$ in~\eqref{eq:ansatz}.
+Let us now impose the ``contact'' condition obtained by fixing $x_1=x_2$ in~\eqref{eq:ansatz} and requiring that Eq.~\eqref{eq:bulk-eq} holds with $\varepsilon$ as in~\eqref{eq:eps}.
 A long calculation gives

 Finally, we impose the boundary conditions.
 For Eq.~\eqref{eq:bulk-eq} to be compatible with the Lindblad equation~\eqref{eq:G} at the boundaries, we require that

 The conditions~\eqref{eq:bound-1} and~\eqref{eq:bound-2} give eight equations.
 They allow us to fix